tsubaiso/tsubaiso-api-documentation/README.md

 # Tsubaiso API

-This is the documentation for the beta version of the Tsubaiso API.
-The beta version currently handles accounts receivables, accounts payable transactions, customer management and staff/staff data management.
-Future versions of this API will add new endpoints to access other modules of the Tsubaiso system.
+This is the documentation for the Tsubaiso API.
 Please also refer to this document. https://tsubaiso.net/eap/apidoc